ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 For many concepts, we encourage writing self-contained functions to generate simple representative datasets for demonstrating scientific concepts.
 Your Cookbook can even reuse these sample data repeatedly throughout.

 4. **For complex Cookbooks that rely on large datasets that are not already accessible through other services**, we suggest two options:

-Institutional Repositories
+    a. **Institutional Repositories**
-: Many universities, labs, and centers offer institutional repositories for storing data in a manner that makes it freely and readily available to the public.
+    Many universities, labs, and centers offer institutional repositories for storing data in a manner that makes it freely and readily available to the public.
 If you’re based at a university or a publicly funded research facility, check with your local library or data management office.
 If you are funded by NSF, you may be able to store your data on NSF NCAR’s [Research Data Archive (RDA)](https://rda.ucar.edu).

-Project Pythia's [NSF Jetstream2](https://jetstream-cloud.org) Object Store : If you have created a larger dataset for your Cookbook and don’t have access to institutional resources of your own, Project Pythia may be able to provide a home on our cloud object store.
+    b. **Project Pythia's [NSF Jetstream2](https://jetstream-cloud.org) Object Store**
+       If you have created a larger dataset for your Cookbook and don’t have access to institutional resources of your own, Project Pythia may be able to provide a home on our cloud object store.
 Our [Ocean Biogeochemistry Cookbook](https://projectpythia.org/ocean-bgc-cookbook/notebooks/readintutorial) uses this option.
 Please [contact the Project Pythia team](https://discourse.pangeo.io/c/education/project-pythia/60) if you would like to explore this option.

 ## B. Create a Repository From the Cookbook Template